Several board games on the market allow you to play alone and I have looked into what are the best solo board games on the market for 2023.

 - Exploration.
 Claiming additional areas on exploration boards (Shetlands, Faroes, Iceland, Greenland).

-- Draw a weapon card (you need these for hunting, whaling, pillaging).
+- Draw a weapon card (you need these for hunting, whaling, and pillaging).

 - Action phase – now it’s time to place your workers into action spaces, carrying out actions immediately.
 Each action space can be occupied only once per round, but some actions require more than one Viking.